 Tram line 1 runs between Tays – Sorin aukio and line 3 between Hervanta – Pyynikintori.

 Passengers with a wheel chair or rollator travel in the tram free of charge.
 The assistant’s trip is included if the destination is shared.
-The tram trip is also free of charge for passengers with prams and pushchairs, and for children under the age of 7.
+The tram trip is also free of charge for passengers with prams and pushchairs, children under the age of 7 and for pets.
 Big means of transport such as bicycles and electric kickboards require the purchase of a single ticket.

 Buy the ticket in advance or with contactless payment